 For every pro on the list above, there is a related con.
 Here are the details of the top five cons of outsourcing your logistics to a third-party company.

 There is no doubt that there are significant cost advantages to outsourcing supply chain functions.
 However, unless the contracts are structured appropriately, as costs to supply those functions increase, the company outsourcing its logistics can see its cost benefits rapidly melt away.

-IT Integrations with legacy systems can be difficult to manage and are often stymied by one party's refusal to cooperate with their partner company.
-IT functions must be able to transfer data seamlessly up and down the supply chain to reap the benefits of rapidly changing technology.
+IT Integrations with legacy systems can be challenging to manage and are often hampered by one party's refusal to cooperate with their partner company.
+IT functions must transfer data seamlessly up and down the supply chain to reap the rapidly changing technology benefits.
 In general, the 3PL company has its finger on the latest technological improvements in inventory management, analytics, and overall supply chain management.
-Companies who outsource to 3PL companies must be willing to integrate their IT functions to create a new, secure network environment for their logistical data.
+Companies that outsource to 3PL companies must be willing to integrate their IT functions to create a new, secure network environment for their logistical data.